ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/class_and_related_concepts/class.md

 - Supports unlimited values.
 - You will access elements with real field names; instead of Item1, Item2, etc.
 - Can be used as method parameters/return values; much like the Tuple class.
-- In this cases we will store all of the tuple elements in one variable.
+- In this cases we will store all the tuple elements in one variable.

 ```csharp
 // Step 1: Creating Value Tuple